btoll/stymie-js/README.md

     has | Checks if the entry exists. init | Installs the password file directory and config file. list | List all entries.
-    remove | Deletes an entry.
+    rm | Deletes an entry.

     Option | Description
     ------------ | -------------